nathan-eagle/HealthWorkerAssistant/README.md

 ## Our Solution

-BHW Copilot processes health worker-patient conversations, comparing them against [Department of Health (DOH) protocols](https://github.com/nathan-eagle/HealthWorkerCopilot/tree/main/docs) to provide relevant guidance while respecting BHW expertise.
+The BHW Assistant processes health worker-patient conversations, comparing them against [Department of Health (DOH) protocols](https://github.com/nathan-eagle/HealthWorkerCopilot/tree/main/docs) to provide relevant guidance while respecting BHW expertise.
 By combining generative AI with offline-capable speech recognition, it delivers context-specific support in both Tagalog and English, even in areas with limited connectivity.

 Studies show this type of AI guidance can:
 - Improve protocol adherence by 67%[^2]